About dynamic search ads

 For more information about the delivery status for dynamic ad targets, see Delivery status.

 Target recommended categories: Microsoft Advertising will analyze your website and then categorize its content.
 You can then select which categories you want to target and we will automatically generate keywords and ads from them.
-This is a good idea if you want to keep the dynamic search ads focused on a particular theme or you want to set different bids for different parts of your website.
+This is a good idea if you want to keep the Dynamic Search ads focused on a particular theme or you want to set different bids for different parts of your website.

 Target all webpages: Microsoft Advertising will look at content from all pages of your website in order to generate keywords and ads.